Source code for skactiveml.base

 def _validate_random_state(self): """Creates a copy 'random_state_' if random_state is an instance of np.random_state.
 If not create a new random state.
 See also :func:`~sklearn.utils.check_random_state` """ if not hasattr(self, "random_state_"): self.random_state_ = deepcopy(self.random_state) self.random_state_ = check_random_state(self.random_state_) def _validate_budget(self): """Creates a copy "budget_" if budget is a float between 0 and 1.
 If it is `None`, `budget_` is set to 0.1. """ if self.budget is not None: self.budget_ = self.budget else: self.budget_ = 0.1 check_scalar( self.budget_, "budget", float, min_val=0.0, max_val=1.0, min_inclusive=False, ) def _validate_data( self, candidates, return_utilities, *args, reset=True, **check_candidates_params, ): """Validate input data and set or check the `n_features_in_` attribute.
 Parameters ---------- candidates: array-like of shape (n_candidates, n_features) The samples which may be queried.
 Sparse matrices are accepted only if they are supported by the base query strategy. return_utilities : bool, If `True`, also return the utilities based on the query strategy. reset : bool, default=True Whether to reset the `n_features_in_` attribute.
 If False, the input will be checked for consistency with data provided when reset was last True. **check_candidates_params : kwargs Parameters passed to :func:`sklearn.utils.check_array`.
 Returns ------- candidates: np.ndarray, shape (n_candidates, n_features) Checked candidate samples. return_utilities : bool, Checked boolean value of `return_utilities`. """ # Check candidate samples. candidates = check_array(candidates, **check_candidates_params) # Check number of features. check_n_features(self, candidates, reset=reset) # Check return_utilities. check_scalar(return_utilities, "return_utilities", bool) # Check random state. self._validate_random_state() # Check budgetmanager. self._validate_budget() return candidates, return_utilities

-[docs]class SkactivemlClassifier(ClassifierMixin, BaseEstimator, ABC): """Skactiveml Classifier Base class for `scikit-activeml` classifiers such that missing labels, user-defined classes, and cost-sensitive classification (i.e., cost matrix) can be handled.
+[docs] class SkactivemlClassifier(ClassifierMixin, BaseEstimator, ABC): """Skactiveml Classifier Base class for `scikit-activeml` classifiers such that missing labels, user-defined classes, and cost-sensitive classification (i.e., cost matrix) can be handled.
 Parameters ---------- classes : array-like of shape (n_classes), default=None Holds the label for each class.
 If `None`, the classes are determined during the fit. missing_label : scalar, string, np.nan, or None, default=np.nan Value to represent a missing label. cost_matrix : array-like of shape (n_classes, n_classes) Cost matrix with `cost_matrix[i,j]` indicating cost of predicting class `classes[j]` for a sample of class `classes[i]`.
 Can be only set, if `classes` is not `None`. random_state : int or RandomState instance or None, default=None Determines random number for `predict` method.
 Pass an int for reproducible results across multiple method calls.
 Attributes ---------- classes_ : array-like of shape (n_classes,) Holds the label for each class after fitting. cost_matrix_ : array-like,of shape (classes, classes) Cost matrix after fitting with `cost_matrix_[i,j]` indicating cost of predicting class `classes_[j]` for a sample of class `classes_[i]`. """ def __init__( self, classes=None, missing_label=MISSING_LABEL, cost_matrix=None, random_state=None, ): self.classes = classes self.missing_label = missing_label self.cost_matrix = cost_matrix self.random_state = random_state

 [docs] @abstractmethod def fit(self, X, y, sample_weight=None): """Fit the model using X as training data and y as class labels.
 Parameters ---------- X : matrix-like, shape (n_samples, n_features) The sample matrix `X` is the feature matrix representing the samples. y : array-like, shape (n_samples) or (n_samples, n_outputs) It contains the class labels of the training samples.
 The number of class labels may be variable for the samples, where missing labels are represented the attribute `missing_label`. sample_weight : array-like, shape (n_samples) or (n_samples, n_outputs) It contains the weights of the training samples' class labels.
 It must have the same shape as `y`.
 Returns ------- self: skactiveml.base.SkactivemlClassifier, The `skactiveml.base.SkactivemlClassifier` object fitted on the training data. """ raise NotImplementedError

-[docs] def predict(self, X): """Return class label predictions for the test samples `X`.
+[docs] def predict(self, X, **kwargs): """Return class label predictions for the test samples `X`.
 Parameters ---------- X : array-like of shape (n_samples, n_features) Input samples.
-Returns ------- y : numpy.ndarray of shape (n_samples,) Predicted class labels of the test samples `X`. """ P = self.predict_proba(X) costs = np.dot(P, self.cost_matrix_) y_pred = rand_argmin(costs, random_state=self.random_state_, axis=1) y_pred = self._le.inverse_transform(y_pred) y_pred = np.asarray(y_pred, dtype=self.classes_.dtype) return y_pred
+Returns ------- y : numpy.ndarray of shape (n_samples,) Predicted class labels of the test samples `X`. """ out = self.predict_proba(X, **kwargs) P = out[0] if isinstance(out, tuple) else out costs = np.dot(P, self.cost_matrix_) y_pred = rand_argmin(costs, random_state=self.random_state_, axis=1) y_pred = self._le.inverse_transform(y_pred) y_pred = np.asarray(y_pred, dtype=self.classes_.dtype) if isinstance(out, tuple): return (y_pred,) + out[1:] else: return y_pred

 [docs] def score(self, X, y, sample_weight=None): """Return the mean accuracy on the given test data and labels.
 Parameters ---------- X : array-like of shape (n_samples, n_features) Test samples. y : array-like of shape (n_samples,) True labels for `X`. sample_weight : array-like of shape (n_samples,), default=None Sample weights.
-Returns ------- score : float Mean accuracy of `self.predict(X)` regarding `y`. """ y = self._le.transform(y) y_pred = self._le.transform(self.predict(X)) return accuracy_score(y, y_pred, sample_weight=sample_weight)
+Returns ------- score : float Mean accuracy of `self.predict(X)` regarding `y`. """ y_pred = self.predict(X) y_pred = self._le.transform(y_pred) y = self._le.transform(y) return accuracy_score(y, y_pred, sample_weight=sample_weight)

 def _validate_data( self, X, y, sample_weight=None, check_X_dict=None, check_y_dict=None, y_ensure_1d=True, reset=True, ): if check_X_dict is None: check_X_dict = {"ensure_min_samples": 0, "ensure_min_features": 0} if check_y_dict is None: check_y_dict = { "ensure_min_samples": 0, "ensure_min_features": 0, "ensure_2d": False, "ensure_all_finite": False, "dtype": None, } # Check common classifier parameters. check_classifier_params( self.classes, self.missing_label, self.cost_matrix ) # Store and check random state. self.random_state_ = check_random_state(self.random_state) # Create label encoder. self._le = ExtLabelEncoder( classes=self.classes, missing_label=self.missing_label ) # Check input parameters. y = check_array(y, **check_y_dict) error_msg = ( "No class label is known because 'y' contains no actual " "class labels and 'classes' is not defined.
 Change at " "least on of both to overcome this error." ) if len(y) > 0: y = column_or_1d(y) if y_ensure_1d else y y = self._le.fit_transform(y) is_lbdl = is_labeled(y, missing_label=-1) if len(y[is_lbdl]) > 0: check_classification_targets(y[is_lbdl]) if len(self._le.classes_) == 0: raise ValueError(error_msg) else: if self.classes is None: raise ValueError(error_msg) self._le.fit(self.classes) check_X_dict["ensure_2d"] = False X = check_array(X, **check_X_dict) check_consistent_length(X, y) check_n_features(self, X, reset=reset) # Update detected classes. self.classes_ = self._le.classes_ # Check classes. if sample_weight is not None: sample_weight = check_array(sample_weight, **check_y_dict) if not np.array_equal(y.shape, sample_weight.shape): raise ValueError( f"`y` has the shape {y.shape} and `sample_weight` has the " f"shape {sample_weight.shape}.
 Both need to have " f"identical shapes." ) # Update cost matrix. self.cost_matrix_ = ( 1 - np.eye(len(self.classes_)) if self.cost_matrix is None else self.cost_matrix ) self.cost_matrix_ = check_cost_matrix( self.cost_matrix_, len(self.classes_) ) if self.classes is not None: class_indices = np.argsort(self.classes) self.cost_matrix_ = self.cost_matrix_[class_indices] self.cost_matrix_ = self.cost_matrix_[:, class_indices] return X, y, sample_weight

-[docs]class ClassFrequencyEstimator(SkactivemlClassifier): """Class Frequency Estimator Extends `scikit-activeml` classifiers to estimators that are able to estimate class frequencies for given samples (by calling `predict_freq`).
+[docs] class ClassFrequencyEstimator(SkactivemlClassifier): """Class Frequency Estimator Extends `scikit-activeml` classifiers to estimators that are able to estimate class frequencies for given samples (by calling `predict_freq`).
 Parameters ---------- classes : array-like, shape (n_classes), default=None Holds the label for each class.
 If `None`, the classes are determined during the fit. missing_label : scalar or str or np.nan or None, default=np.nan Value to represent a missing label. cost_matrix : array-like of shape (n_classes, n_classes) Cost matrix with `cost_matrix[i,j]` indicating cost of predicting class `classes[j]` for a sample of class `classes[i]`.
 Can be only set, if classes is not `None`. class_prior : float or array-like, shape (n_classes), default=0 Prior observations of the class frequency estimates.
 If `class_prior` is an array, the entry `class_prior[i]` indicates the non-negative prior number of samples belonging to class `classes_[i]`.
 If `class_prior` is a float, `class_prior` indicates the non-negative prior number of samples per class. random_state : int or np.RandomState or None, default=None Determines random number for `predict` method.
 Pass an int for reproducible results across multiple method calls.
 Attributes ---------- classes_ : np.ndarray of shape (n_classes) Holds the label for each class after fitting. class_prior_ : np.ndarray of shape (n_classes) Prior observations of the class frequency estimates.
 The entry `class_prior_[i]` indicates the non-negative prior number of samples belonging to class `classes_[i]`. cost_matrix_ : np.ndarray of shape (classes, classes) Cost matrix with `cost_matrix_[i,j]` indicating cost of predicting class `classes_[j]` for a sample of class `classes_[i]`. """ def __init__( self, class_prior=0, classes=None, missing_label=MISSING_LABEL, cost_matrix=None, random_state=None, ): super().__init__( classes=classes, missing_label=missing_label, cost_matrix=cost_matrix, random_state=random_state, ) self.class_prior = class_prior

-[docs] @abstractmethod def predict_freq(self, X): """Return class frequency estimates for the test samples `X`.
+[docs] @abstractmethod def predict_freq(self, X, **kwargs): """Return class frequency estimates for the test samples `X`.
 Parameters ---------- X: array-like of shape (n_samples, n_features) Test samples whose class frequencies are to be estimated.
 Returns ------- F: array-like of shape (n_samples, classes) The class frequency estimates of the test samples `X`.
 Classes are ordered according to attribute `classes_`. """ raise NotImplementedError

-[docs] def predict_proba(self, X): """Return probability estimates for the test data `X`.
+[docs] def predict_proba(self, X, **kwargs): """Return probability estimates for the test data `X`.
 Parameters ---------- X : array-like of shape (n_samples, n_features) Input samples.
 Returns ------- P : array-like of shape (n_samples, classes) The class probabilities of the test samples.
 Classes are ordered according to `self.classes_`. """ # Normalize probabilities of each sample.
 P = self.predict_freq(X) + self.class_prior_ normalizer = np.sum(P, axis=1) P[normalizer > 0] /= normalizer[normalizer > 0, np.newaxis] P[normalizer == 0, :] = [1 / len(self.classes_)] * len(self.classes_) return P

 [docs] def sample_proba(self, X, n_samples=10, random_state=None): """Samples probability vectors from Dirichlet distributions whose parameters `alphas` are defined as the sum of the frequency estimates returned by `predict_freq` and the `class_prior`.
 Parameters ---------- X : array-like of shape (n_test_samples, n_features) Test samples for which `n_samples` probability vectors are to be sampled. n_samples : int, default=10 Number of probability vectors to sample for each `X[i]`. random_state : int or numpy.random.RandomState or None, default=None Ensure reproducibility when sampling probability vectors from the Dirichlet distributions.
 Returns ------- P : array-like of shape (n_samples, n_test_samples, n_classes) There are `n_samples` class probability vectors for each test sample in `X`.
 Classes are ordered according to `self.classes_`. """ random_state = check_random_state(random_state) alphas = self.predict_freq(X) + self.class_prior_ alphas = alphas.repeat(repeats=n_samples, axis=0) if (alphas == 0).any(): raise ValueError( "There are zero frequency observations. " "Set `class_prior > 0` to avoid this error." ) R = random_state.standard_gamma(alphas) R_sums = R.sum(axis=-1) is_zero = (R_sums == 0.0).ravel() sampled_class_indices = random_state.choice( np.array(R.shape[-1]), size=is_zero.sum() ) R[is_zero, sampled_class_indices] = 1.0 P = R / R.sum(axis=-1, keepdims=True) P = P.reshape(n_samples, len(X), P.shape[-1], order="F") return P

-def _validate_data( self, X, y, sample_weight=None, check_X_dict=None, check_y_dict=None, y_ensure_1d=True, ): X, y, sample_weight = super()._validate_data( X=X, y=y, sample_weight=sample_weight, check_X_dict=check_X_dict, check_y_dict=check_y_dict, y_ensure_1d=y_ensure_1d, ) # Check class prior. self.class_prior_ = check_class_prior( self.class_prior, len(self.classes_) ) return X, y, sample_weight
+def _validate_data( self, X, y, sample_weight=None, check_X_dict=None, check_y_dict=None, y_ensure_1d=True, reset=True, ): X, y, sample_weight = super()._validate_data( X=X, y=y, sample_weight=sample_weight, check_X_dict=check_X_dict, check_y_dict=check_y_dict, y_ensure_1d=y_ensure_1d, reset=reset, ) # Check class prior. self.class_prior_ = check_class_prior( self.class_prior, len(self.classes_) ) return X, y, sample_weight

-[docs]class SkactivemlRegressor(RegressorMixin, BaseEstimator, ABC): """Skactiveml Regressor Base class for `scikit-activeml` regressors.
+[docs] class SkactivemlRegressor(RegressorMixin, BaseEstimator, ABC): """Skactiveml Regressor Base class for `scikit-activeml` regressors.
 Parameters __________ missing_label : scalar, string, np.nan, or None, default=np.nan Value to represent a missing label. random_state : int, RandomState or None, default=None Determines random number for `fit` and `predict` method.
 Pass an int for reproducible results across multiple method calls. """ def __init__(self, missing_label=MISSING_LABEL, random_state=None): self.missing_label = missing_label self.random_state = random_state

 [docs] @abstractmethod def fit(self, X, y, sample_weight=None): """Fit the model using `X` as training data and y as numerical labels.
 Parameters ---------- X : matrix-like of shape (n_samples, n_features) The sample matrix X is the feature matrix representing the samples. y : array-like, shape (n_samples) or (n_samples, n_targets) It contains the labels of the training samples.
 The number of numerical labels may be variable for the samples, where missing labels are represented as `missing_label_`. sample_weight : array-like, shape (n_samples) It contains the weights of the training samples' values.
 Returns ------- self: skactiveml.base.SkactivemlRegressor, The `skactiveml.base.SkactivemlRegressor` object fitted on the training data. """ raise NotImplementedError